Hy-LeTuan/CVJourney/Fundamentals/Docker.md

 **On Windows**, Microsoft allows us to install **Windows Subsystem for Linux**, which is essentially a way for us to install the Linux kernel right on Windows.
 With WSL installed, we can easily use this kernel to run any Linux Docker container we want.

-**On MacBook**, Apple does not allow us to install a Linux kernel like on Windows, but Docker offers a solution where the **Docker Desktop App** for MacBook contains a very lightweight Virtual Machine that is equipped with a Linux kernel, allowing you to run Docker container through this machine.
+**On MacBook**, Apple does not allow us to install a Linux kernel like on Windows, but Docker offers a solution where the **Docker Desktop App** for MacBook contains a very lightweight Virtual Machine that is equipped with a Linux kernel, allowing you to run Docker container using the Linux kernel of this virtual machine.
+The upside of this method is that Docker's VM is very ligthweight and is not a fully fledged Virutal Machine, so it keeps your MacBook light and fast.